“Temporal Selective Exposure: How Partisans Choose When to Follow Politics” with Jin Woo Kim (Under Review)

 — Presented at PolMeth 2017 (poster), AAPOR 2017, MPSA 2017.

 — Top Student Paper Award from the DC-Chapter of the American Association for Public Opinion Research (AAPOR)

-“Why Concerns About Economic Inequality Do Not Translate into Support for Redistributive Policies?” with Rasmus T. Pedersen and Diana C. Mutz.
+“Why Concerns About Economic Inequality Do Not Translate into Support for Redistributive Policies” with Rasmus T. Pedersen and Diana C. Mutz.

 Rising levels of economic inequality currently receive a great deal of attention from the mass public.
-However, the widespread concern has not lead to increased support for policies aimed at lessening inequality.
+However, the widespread concern has not increased support for policies aimed at lessening inequality.
 Using data from multiple surveys and survey experiments, this study investigates potential reasons for this weak link between concern about inequality and support for redistributive policies.
 Results show that many Americans fundamentally misunderstand the concept of economic inequality.
 Further, Americans' perceptions and preferences regarding inequality and related policies are highly affected by motivated reasoning and, to a lesser degree, by antigovernment sentiment.
 Together, these factors help to explain the relatively weak link between concern about inequality and support for redistributive economic policies.

 — Presented at MPSA 2016.